SS Atlantic (1870): Striking the rocks

+Aftermath

 Recovery of the dead

 Recovery and burial of the large numbers of victims took weeks.
 Divers were paid rewards for recovering the many bodies trapped within the hull.
+A diving company from New York sent equipment to the wreckage to salvage as much as possible of ship and cargo, and to recover the bodies of the drowned.
+On 11 May 1873, the Norwegian newspaper Morgenbladet reported that they had blown open the wreck, and had recovered lots of goods, and 349 bodies.

-According to one newspaper account, a body of one of the crew members was discovered to be that of a woman disguised as a man.
+Several newspapers reported that a body of one of the crew members known as Bill was discovered to be female.
 "She was about twenty or twenty-five years old and had served as a common sailor for three voyages, and her sex was never known until the body was washed ashore and prepared for burial.
 She is described as having been a great favorite with all her shipmates, and one of the crew, speaking of her, remarked: "I didn't know Bill was a woman.
 He used to take his grog as regular as any of us, and was always begging or stealing tobacco.
 He was a good fellow, though, and I am sorry he was a woman."

+277 of the victims were buried in a mass grave at St. Paul's Anglican Cemetery in Terence Bay, whilst another 150 were interred at the nearby Star of the Sea Roman Catholic Cemetery in Lower Prospect.